An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

-and equality implies $T=1$ or $R=2T+1$. \end{thm}
+and equality implies $\alpha = 1$ or $t = 2\alpha$. \end{thm}

-Note that the dualization process described earlier allows us to interchange $K$ and $R$ in this result, and in fact we have stated the dual of the result as it was originally stated in \cite{neumaier-m}.
+The dualization process described earlier allows us to interchange $s$ and $t$ in this result, and in fact we have stated the dual of the result as it was originally stated in \cite{neumaier-m}.